Destinations, North Carolina, Travel, USA

 Poole’s

 We almost didn’t go to Poole’s.
-After all, it’s the place to dine, and the prices were steeper than we were looking to pay on a more budget-focused trip.
+Despite being the place to dine, the prices were steeper than we were looking to pay on a more budget-focused trip.
 But after a filling late lunch, we figured we’d just go to try their famed mac and cheese and call it a night.
 But as we were swayed into ordering a drink and burrata, we still wound up with a $60 tab.
+Whoops.

 Food Halls

 To be honest, we just stopped by both Morgan Street Food Hall and Transfer Co.
 Food Hall without purchasing anything as we had recently eaten.
-Sometimes these places can feel a tad generic, but as I mentioned in my post on Amsterdam, food halls are great if you’ve only got one day in a city.
+But as I mentioned in my post on Amsterdam, food halls are great if you’ve only got one day in a city or if you’re looking to feed a crowd.

 Zweli’s